grnhse/greenhouse-api-docs/source/includes/harvest/_scheduled_interviews.md

 Header | Description
 --------- | -----------
 On-Behalf-Of | ID of the user issuing this request.
 Will become the interview organizer.
-The user must have permission to manage the associcated application.
+The user must have permission to manage the associated application.

 ### JSON Body Parameters